 - Apps – we live in a technological age where most of us are attached to our smartphones.
 There are many quit smoking apps, one of which is Quit Genius.
 You can tailor it around the responses and reminders that you need to make quitting smoking a success.

-#4 Consider alternatives
+#4 Consider alternatives to help you quit smoking

 Many smokers look to replace their smoking habit with an alternative.
 From becoming a regular gym bunny to taking up crocheting to keep your hands busy, there are many alternatives to smoking.